Posts

 Image

-(architecture.about.com) One of the best things you can do for yourself and your family if you have asthma is make a few changes in your apartment or home.
-I have blogged about this in the past, but it is so important, I need to repeat it.
+One of the best things you can do for yourself and your family if you have asthma is make a few changes in your apartment or home.
+I have written about this in the past, but it is so important, I need to repeat it.
 After many of the ideas, I have a "click here" listed.
-That will take you to the entry when I blogged about that subject before.
+That will take you to the entry when I wrote about that subject before.
 Many of these ideas come from my Asthma Doc, others I have found figured out as a designer.
 Remove your shoes when you enter your home.
 Why?
 Click here Vacuum twice a week with a HEPA filtered vacuum.
 For more, Click here Don't store anything under the bed.
 Really?
 Find out more, Click here Wash bedding once a week in hot water Don't keep stuffed animals on the bed.
 Why not?
 Click here Replace horizontal blinds with roller shades in the bedroom.
-For explanation, Click here Keep pets outside or at least out of the bedroom The problem with asthma is that you can take all the asthma medication you want, bu
+For explanation, Click here Keep pets outside or at least out of the bedroom The problem with asthma is that you can take all the asthma medication you want, but if you don't get do

 Halloween Candy-watch out for food allergies